 - Maintain organized files

-- Ability to remain flexible and prioritize multiple tasks and deadlines
+- Ability to remain flexible and prioritize multiple tasks

 - Ability to work both independently and as part of a team